As we all know, the best way to learn something is to get your hand on it, make mistakes and learn from them.

-As you can see, the low-income earners who earns less than $5,000 has no obligation to pay tax on their income whatsoever.
+As you can see, the low-income earners who earn less than $5,000 have no obligation to pay tax on their income whatsoever.

 You are only qualified for tax as soon as your income increase up to $5,000 and above, but with a minimal tax rate as a beginner.

-Each penny or dollar you earn put you into a tax bracket or category, resulting into a higher tax rate once your taxable income enters a new tax bracket or category.
+Each penny or dollar you earn puts you into a tax bracket or category, resulting in a higher tax rate once your taxable income enters a new tax bracket or category.

 Now the goal of this Excel VLOOKUP example is to write a formula that will retrieve the tax rate of any specified salary.

-As seen in the above worksheet, the lookup table is B6:D13, and the lookup value is in cell G6, which contain the taxable income.
+As seen in the above worksheet, the lookup table is B6:D13, and the lookup value is in cell G6, which contains the taxable income.